astronomer/docs/learn/airflow-setup-teardown.md

 import setup_teardown_example_methods from '!!raw-loader!../code-samples/dags/airflow-setup-teardown/setup_teardown_example_methods.py';
 import setup_teardown_example_decorators from '!!raw-loader!../code-samples/dags/airflow-setup-teardown/setup_teardown_example_decorators.py';

 When using Airflow in production environments, you often need to set up resources and configurations before certain tasks can run and want to tear these resources down after the tasks completed to save compute costs, even if the tasks failed.
-For example, you might want to:

-- Setup up a Spark cluster to run heavy workloads and tear it down afterwards, even if the transformation failed.
-- Setup compute resources to train an ML model and tear them down afterwards, even if the training failed.
-- Setup the resources to run [data quality](data-quality.md) checks and tear them down afterwards, even if the checks failed.
-- Setup storage in your [custom XCom backend](custom-xcom-backends-tutorial.md) to hold data processed through Airflow tasks and tear the extra storage down afterwards, when the XCom data is no longer needed.

-In Airflow 2.7, setup and teardown functionality was added to serve these use cases with convenient decorators and methods.
+In Airflow 2.7, setup and teardown functionality was added to offer intuitive tools to create and delete resources as part of a DAG.
 In this guide you will learn all about setup and teardown tasks in Airflow.
 For an introduction to dependencies and trigger rules, see [Manage task and task group dependencies in Airflow](managing-dependencies.md).

 ## Assumed knowledge